deDraft

 Being situated in a conservation area the use of weathering steel (aka.
 Corten) on such a dramatic scale could be considered to be potentially controversial however after seeking pre-application advice, London Borough of Hackney were supportive of the more contemporary addition.
 The reconstructed rear facade sits, grounded in a sunken, concrete-lined garden leading to a discreet yet spacious, larch-clad pilates studio beyond.

 Internally the new double-height space to the rear features a monolithic cast in-situ, concrete staircase linking the upper floors with the split-level lower ground floor in which the kitchen, family living spaces form the heart of the home.
 The interior palette serves acts a backdrop to the clients own art/sculpture collection with the decor and muted chalky wall finishes not seeking to dominate.
 Characterful oak floors and oversized rugs add another layer of patina and texture.
-Throughout internal rooms feature bespoke joinery with marble-lined vanities set against metallic and tactile brassware to each of the four bathrooms
+Throughout internal rooms feature bespoke joinery with marble-lined vanities set against metallic and tactile brassware to each of the four bathrooms.

 The ground-back concrete staircase ascends from lower ground to ground floor, from where a fully plastered, solid balustrade folds its way vertically serving the upper three floors.
 This dramatic centrepiece with oak stairs opens up on each landing offering glimpses into each room through the full-height door openings.
 The master suite takes over the first floor providing a spacious dressing room and calming Tadelakt lined ensuite with central free-standing bath.